What is the Exchange?

 About the Washington Health Benefit Exchange

-- Side-by-side comparisons of Qualified Health Plans
+- Side-by-side comparisons of Qualified Health Plans and Qualified Dental Plans

 - Tax credits or financial help to pay for co-pays and premiums

-- Expert customer support online, by phone, or in-person through local organizations or insurance brokers
+- Expert customer support online, by phone or in-person through local organizations or insurance brokers

 The Exchange complies with open public meetings and public disclosure guidelines but is not subject to other laws that govern state agencies.
 The Exchange initially started in the Washington State Health Care Authority and has since transitioned to an independent organization.
 We work closely with our state agency partners, including the Health Care Authority, Office of the Insurance Commissioner, and the Department of Social and Health Services.